stock from snippets: last call for vegetable broth

 I use this as my standard soup base, and also freeze small amounts (ice cubes or the like) for use when sauteeing vegetables, making sauces, etc. Because I always include winter squash such as ‘Butternut’ in the mix, the broth is rich-tasting enough to drink hot on its own, perhaps with a pinch of salt.
 In winter, I often have a cup between meals.

-Note: Dicing and sauteeing the onions, celery and carrots (called a mirepoix) in butter and/or olive oil first until they caramelize yields a rich, more traditional style of stock.
+Note: Dicing and sauteeing the onions, celery and carrots (called a mirepoix) in butter and/or olive oil first yields a rich, more traditional style of stock.
 I skip it, and toss in the squash.
 No fat, no chopping, less fuss.

 My preferred ingredients: